xboxhacker/Tilted-Bed-Conveyor/README.md

 G92 E0 Z0
 ```

+### NOTE: Supports are not going to work with this script unless you build them into your file.

 ---
 Download the `orca_to_belt.exe` file to your computer.
 This program is not Mac or Linux compatible.
 Sorry.